xXAI-botXx/CPP/README.md

 ```

 The Makefile is just a plain textfile without a file type ending.
-Just name the file "Makefile" and execute it with "make".
+Just name the file "Makefile" and execute it with "mingw32-make" (or "make" if not on windows).